Operations on the Ancre, January–March 1917: 51st (Highland) Division

 After three weeks' work, positions in the front line had been improved and a frost hardened the ground, then a thaw made the ground worse than before.
 The 51st (Highland) Division stores obtained enough gumboots for an infantry brigade but many were lost in the mud as men struggled to get free.
 The division wore highland kilts, which left the top of the leg bare underneath and their boot edges chafed the skin and caused septic sores, until 6,000 pairs of trousers were issued.
 Wearing the boots and standing for long periods made men's feet swell and walking became almost impossible.
 Buses were brought up to Pozières to collect soldiers as they straggled back from the front line during a relief.
-Food containers proved too heavy to carry the 2,000 yd to the front line and were replaced by Tommy cookers, cans of solidified alcohol, with which soldiers could heat tinned food.
+Food containers proved too heavy to carry the 2,000 yd to the front line and were replaced by Tommy cookers, which were cans of solidified alcohol to heat tinned food.
 Quartermasters improvised large numbers of extra cookers, so that the troops in the line could eat hot food when they pleased but the improvements made little difference to sickness.
 The division began to relieve battalions after 48 hours, with 24 hours' rest before and after each period in the line.
 On 11 December, the divisional front was reduced to two battalions, with the front of each battalion area being held by a company and two Lewis-gun crews.
 Company strengths had declined to 50–60 men, so thinly spread that a stray German was taken prisoner near a brigade headquarters, having seen no sign of British troops until he was captured.
 In December and January, the division suffered 439 casualties to enemy action, far fewer than those due to the weather and illness; the division was relieved by the 2nd Division on 12 January.